 2:00 pm Central Daylight Time3 (CDT), which is the GMT hour closest to solar noon at KDFW.
 The hourly observation is taken a few minutes before 1900 UTC.
-The typical time is 1853 UTC for KDFW, but you must check every time carefully as the observation time can vary by a few minutes each day.
+The typical time is 1853 UTC for KDFW, but you must check every time carefully as the observation time can vary by a few minutes each day on rare occasions.
 Collect data for every day for the period below.

 Analysis period: Daily dates from Jan.
-21 to Feb.
-21, inclusive.
+24 to Feb.
+24, inclusive.

 You must collect data for above period.
 I have done the first few dates to jumpstart your data collection and for you to crosscheck to ensure you are getting the correct data.
 (You should check that you get the same values when looking up the data.)
-That leaves under 30 dates for you to record and plot.
+That leaves less than 30 dates for you to record and plot.